Best things to do in Bundaberg

 When Australians hear Bundaberg, we tend to think of either rum or ginger beer – the city’s two most famous products.
 So while in town you don’t want to miss the chance to try them.

-Bundaberg rum started in the 1800s as a way to use all of the sugar being produced in the region and has grown to be one of the biggest brands in the country.
+They started making Bundaberg rum in the 1800s as a way to use all of the sugar produced from the sugarcane grown in the region.
+Bundaberg Rum has grown to be one of the biggest brands in the country.

 While there, you can try some of Bundaberg’s rum products, including delicious fudge, and check out the exclusive distillery-only lines.